jugmac00/til/docker/difference-between-docker-create-start-run.md

 # What is the difference between docker create, docker start and docker run?

-In order to be able to answer this question, you have to know, that there are
+In order to be able to answer this question, you have to know that there are
 - Docker images
 - Docker containers